Roman Holiday (song): Critical reception

+The song received acclaim from critics.

 Jessica Hopper, from Spin magazine, called the song "nearly flawless" and "pure theater, the closest hip-hop's gotten to its own 'Bohemian Rhapsody', full of thrilling crescendos and twitchy verses that verge on the ridiculous, but always shift toward the triumphant."
 She described the song as part of the "gratifying front end (of the album)" and dismissed "subsequent pop tracks as a paying of the piper": "The too-perfect, Dr. Luke-produced songs are her penance for sneaking deranged yodeling ode 'Roman Holiday' in there."
 Jim Farber of New York Daily News praised the song's style and philosophy: "The peak parts of the star's second CD, Pink Friday: Roman Reloaded, turn that trend smack on its back.
 The rhythms, textures and inflections of the best tracks far outfreak, and outwit, any get-up the star has ever sported.
 Take the opening cut, 'Roman Holiday'.
 When Minaj previewed this ditty on the Grammys back in February, her zany (some said blasphemous) theatrics obscured the originality of both the beat and of Minaj's rapping attack.
 On the disk, you can bask in her fitful, stuttering style—a manic cadence informed by its own grace.
 In the space of one track, Minaj mixes pitches and flows to create as much rhythmic surprise as a top comic.
 Using the persona of Roman Zolanski—the most amped-up gay man imaginable—Minaj unleashes a great spew of profane humor.
 She matches that to vocal and percussive rhythms that meld a Trinidadian patois, a New York attitude and a hip hop bounce.
 Such a pan-cultural swirl shoots Missy Elliott's brand of hip-hop surreality to the moon."

 Jody Rosen of Rolling Stone, said "Nicki Minaj is a purist's nightmare.
 She doesn't just straddle pop categories, she dumps them in a Cuisinart, whips them to a frothy purée, then trains a guided missile at the whole mess."
 To illustrate his point, Rosen went on to describe "Roman Holiday": "(The album) Roman Reloaded opens with Minaj – a biracial woman from Queens via Trinidad – ranting in the voice of her (Polish?) homosexual 'twin brother' alter ego.
 In the same song, she takes on the voice of Martha Zolanski, Roman's mother, singing in a cartoon Cockney accent.
 'Take your medication, Roman,' counsels Minaj/Martha.
 'Quack, quack to a duck and a chicken, too/Put the hyena in a freakin' zoo,' answers Minaj/ Roman.
 Later, she bursts into 'O Come, All Ye Faithful."
 Al Fox of the BBC said of Minaj: "Few artists in Minaj's position would dare to take risks as bold as this", while citing "Roman Holiday" for its "Major-key, tap-along pop sensibilities; disquieting lyrical content; wide-eyed, over-pronounced Valley Girl patter; a reworking of O Come All Ye Faithful; shuddering, skeletal beats."
 AllMusic's David Jeffries lists "Roman Holiday" as a "Track Pick", while Rolling Stone named the song a "Key Track" on the album.